uwidev/life-disciplines-projects/300 Resources/Ceremonies (Scrum).md

 ---
 aliases: Ceremony (Scrum)
-tags: [note/info, 'agile', 'productivity']
+tags: [ info, 'agile', 'productivity' ]
 ---
 # Ceremonies (Scrum)
 **Ceremonies** in [[Scrum (Agile)|Scrum]] are a fancy word for the types of goal-oriented meetings to prepare for and reflect on work.

-To see a more generalized definition, see [[Ceremonies]].

 There are various types of Ceremonies presented.